drydart/model_viewer.dart/README.md

 ### Q: Why does the example app just show a blank screen?

 **A:** Most likely, the platform browser version on your device or emulator is too old and does not support the features that Model Viewer needs.

 For example, the stock Chrome version on the Android 10 emulator is too old and will display a blank screen; it must be upgraded from the Play Store in order to use this package.
+(The stock Chrome version on the Android 11 emulator works fine, however.)
 See [google/model-viewer#1109].

 ### Q: Why doesn't my 3D model load and/or render?